 The first 25 years of life fly by in a blur of exams, quizzes and graduations.
 But around this age, you might start thinking about milestones.
 Maybe you thought you would be in a different place in your life by now.

-Harvard Business Review calls this period of time the quarter-life crisis and blames feelings of pretend adulthood.
+the quarter-life crisis and blames feelings of pretend adulthood.
 You’re not sure if you are an adult or not.
 Should you be further along in life?
 Or are you right where you should be?

 Before you make it to this point in your life and start questioning your goals, here are three steps you take to prevent (or conquer) your own quarter-life crisis.